xuankimtran/docs-1/pages/katalon-studio/docs/webui-take-screenshot.md

     - "/katalon-studio/docs/webui-take-screenshot/"
 description:
 ---
-In this section, you will find examples that illustrate uses of WebUI keywords.
-Those examples demonstrate how to take screenshots using WebUI keywords, as well as optional settings.

 ## Parameters

+Here are the parameters for the WebUI keywords.
 | Parameter |  Type | Mandatory | Description |
 | --- | --- | --- | --- |
 | fileName | String | Optional | A String that represents the path to the saved image.
 The path can be an absolute or relative path. |
 | flowControl | FailureHandling | Optional | Specify [failure handling](/x/qAAM) schema to determine whether the execution should be allowed to continue or stop. |

 ## Use cases
+In this section, we demonstrate example uses of the WebUI keywords for screenshots.

-### Taking a screenshot of your current browser after logging in
+### Take a screenshot of your current browser after logging in

 ```groovy
 import static com.kms.katalon.core.checkpoint.CheckpointFactory.findCheckpoint